 Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters last longer too, usually between three to six months.
+These filters stay fresher longer too, typically between three to six months.

 There are a couple of electronic filtering systems you can add in your home.

 An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+Plus, they're also 30 times more effective than everyday filters.